Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/react-native/Variable/setAttribute/setAttribute.md

 | message | The message to print. | Text |
 | data | Any additional message or data to print. | Text |

-## Callback

-N/A

-## Video

-Coming Soon.

 ## Example

-Coming Soon.
+In this example, we will set the value of an object variable's attribute and check whether the variable attribute has been set successfully in the console.

 ### Steps

 1. Drag the `Variable.setAttribute` into the flow window.
-2. Create a variable called `vObject` with the attribute `name` that has value `Johnny`
+2. Create a variable called `vObject` with the attribute `name` that has value `Johnny`.

 ![](./setAttribute-step-1.png)

 3. This will create a global variable called `vObject` (if it doesn't exist already) with attribute `name` containing the value `Johnny` that can be accessed by other components or on other pages of your app.

 ### Result

-The value of the attribute `name` of the global variable `vObject` can be accessed by using the `Variable.setAttribute`.
+1. The value of the attribute `name` of the global variable `vObject` can be accessed by using the `Variable.getAttribute`.

-Using the above flow will display the value `Johnny` in the browser console.
+2. Using the above flow will display the value `Johnny` in the browser console.

 ## Related Information

+* See also `Variable.getAttribute`